Kiryuumaru/NukeBuildHelpers/docs/TestEntry.md

 ## AppId

 Sets the app IDs of the test to target.
 It can contain multiple app IDs.
-If this test entry run errors, the `BuildEntry` and `PublishEntry` configured will not run.

 ### Definitions